smathot/pythontutorials/content/pages/numerical/statistics.md

 ## Libraries for statistics

+### SciPy

 [SciPy](https://www.scipy.org/) is a Python package with a large number of functions for numerical computing.
 It also contains statistical functions, but only for basic statistical tests (t-tests etc.).

+### Statsmodels

 More advanced statistical tests are provided by [Statsmodels](https://www.statsmodels.org/stable/index.html).
 Statsmodels is powerful, but not very user-friendly; therefore, the tutorial below shows examples of several commonly used statistical tests.

+### Pingouin

+[Pingouin](https://pingouin-stats.org/) is a relatively new Python library for statistics.
+It provides more uniform and user-friendly functions than SciPy and Statsmodels.

 All datasets used below are taken from the example data included with [JASP](https://jasp-stats.org/), with the exception of the [Zhou et al. (2020) dataset](https://doi.org/10.3758/s13414-020-02048-5) used for the Repeated Measures ANOVA.